lepperm/Learning-Log/_posts/journal/2021/05/2021-05-31-pipeline-refinement-and-local-wordpress.md

 ### What is going well?

-Taking time away with my spouse was great for our spirits, relationship, and general feelings of hope.
+Taking time away with my spouse was great for our spirits.
 Being physically distant from our responsibilities helped me to be more present.

 ### What could be better?

-I feel like I'm spinning my wheels too much with this site, and like I'm slightly out of my depth considering that there's a time crunch.
-There is a definite sense that I'm chewing through time as I dig into things like Docker and wp-cli and all of this.
+I feel like I'm spinning my wheels more than I would prefer with this site, and that I'm out of my depth considering that there's a time crunch.
+There is a definite sense that I'm chewing through time as I dig into things such as Docker and wp-cli and all of this.
 Until I expand my network to include people with WordPress experience, without a clear sense of what the bigger picture looks like or how a proper WordPress site comes together, I'm not sure how else to get there but to stumble forward through things and change my mind as I go.

+I realize that in a few weeks, all of this will make much more sense, and I need to just keep pushing through and learning more.
+Writing a blog post about "what I've learned" while feeling like I've mostly just stumbled into deeper questions is sort of awkward, but a regular occurrence when learning anything new!

 ## Tasklist